-The tank in basement model Braves may be filled either by gravity fill or by pressure filling through the city water connection.
+The tank may be filled either by gravity fill or by pressure filling through the city water connection.
 A special diverter valve will route the water from the hose either directly to the water lines for city water hookup use, or to the fresh water tank for filling.